 Maraviroc concentrations in blood, secretions (vaginal, urethral, oral, rectal) and tissue (vaginal, rectal) were measured and ex vivo challenge performed in 54 healthy volunteers to study protection from HIV-infection.

 Maraviroc Cmax occurred within 4h in most compartments.
 Concentrations from 4-72h were above IC90 in all compartments, range 15-8095ng/mL.
+Mean AUC0-72 compartment-to-plasma ratios were highest in the rectum (45-819) and urethra (144) compared with the female genital tract (1.6-4.8) and saliva (0.2).
 No sex differences in AUC0-72 or Cmax were observed.
 No ex vivo protection from HIV-1BaL occurred in rectal or vaginal tissue.

-Despite high and sustained concentrations, dose maraviroc was not protective against ex-vivo challenge of vaginal/ rectal tissue.
+Despite high and sustained concentrations, single dose maraviroc was not protective against ex-vivo challenge of vaginal/ rectal tissue.

 Introduction:

-Daily and on demand pre-exposure prophylaxis (PrEP) to prevent HIV transmission with oral tenofovir disoproxil fumarate (TDF) and emtricitabine (FTC) has shown efficacy in clinical trials but are limited by renal toxicity and emerging drug resistance globally .1
+Daily and on demand pre-exposure prophylaxis (PrEP) to prevent HIV transmission with oral tenofovir disoproxil fumarate (TDF) and emtricitabine (FTC) has shown efficacy in clinical trials but maybe limited by renal/bone toxicity and emerging drug resistance globally .1-3

 Maraviroc is a CCR5 co-receptor antagonist approved for the treatment of CCR5-tropic HIV-infection and has many desirable characteristics for PrEP4; it prevents virus entry into the host cell, is rapidly absorbed into cervicovaginal and rectal tissues (RT)5,6 and is not recommended for first-line therapy, hence resistance is rare7.

 Evidence that maraviroc could prevent HIV vaginal transmission was provided for maraviroc in humanized RAG-hu mice8 and macaques9.
-However, results for rectal transmission are less promising: neither macaque109 or ex vivo challenge of human rectal mucosa following dosing showed protection from infection11.
-Human colorectal explants do show protection (IC80) at concentrations of 500ng/mL and this concentration12, is achieved in RT and vaginal tissue (VT) within two hours (h) of a stat 300mg dose5,6.
+However, results for rectal transmission are less promising: neither macaque109 or ex vivo challenge of human rectal mucosa following single dosing showed protection from infection11.
+Human colorectal explants do show protection (IC80) at concentrations of 500ng/mL and this concentration12, is achieved in RT and vaginal tissue (VT) within two hours (h) of a single 300mg dose5,6.

 This study evaluated the pharmacokinetics (PK) and pharmacodynamics (PD) of a single dose (300mg) of maraviroc for 72h in multiple biological compartments in men and women and evaluated ex vivo protection from HIV-1BaL in the vagina and in the rectum.